joeodx/AZURE_cloud/Two_Tier_deploy/README.md

 ![](images/123.jpg)

-Then click into native SSh to conenct!
+Then click into native SSh to connenct!

 ****************************